jai-kulkarni/library-hub/README.md

 # 📖 Library Hub

 Library Hub is a full-stack book management and review platform.
 It allows users to browse books, submit reviews, rate books, and manage their own reviews.
-Built with Django REST Framework for the backend and React (with Tailwind CSS) for the frontend, BookHive provides a seamless and interactive user experience.
+Built with Django REST Framework for the backend and React (with Tailwind CSS) for the frontend, Library Hub provides a seamless and interactive user experience.

 ---